elizabethwillard/elizabethwillard.github.io/_pages/about.md

 - Language proficiency in Korean and French at B1

 ### Awards / Etc
 - Invited to join Leadership Development Program for Gender Equity at UC Berkeley School of Information.
+-  Awarded the Grace Hopper Scholarship in 2019 to attend the Grace Hopper Conference